 The reason is that, quite honestly, I’m too busy doing this stuff myself.
 I had actually run successful businesses when I started Nomad Capitalist, which meant that I was able to do the trial-and-error on my own dime, then share what actually works.

 The aforementioned Panama lawyer takes on as many clients he can, and anyone who will pay the bill.
 I, on the other hand, am busy doing property deals and working with my team to develop other businesses ranging from importing balloons from China to selling Kindle books on Amazon.

 Because of that, I’ve silo-ed my calendar to speak only to the best people; people like you who are 100% serious about getting RESULTS, rather than more information.

-How do you know if my stuff is any good?
+“But Andrew; how do I know if your stuff is any good?”

 If you like what I have to say and the approach I take, you’ll probably like working with me.

 In the last year, I’ve helped 67 entrepreneurs like you put more than $4 million back in their pocket… and if they keep following my advice, those savings will repeat year.
 After year.
 After year.